Chibi, Hubei

 Chibi (赤壁 (Chìbì)) is a county-level city in southeastern Hubei province, China.
 Neighboring Wuhan in the north and Yueyang in the south, Chibi is called the "South Gate of Hubei".
 It is under the administration of Xianning prefecture-level city.
-Chibi was called Puqi (蒲圻 (Púqí)) until 11 June 1998, when the State Council approved its renaming to "Chibi" since it was the site of the famous Battle of Chibi that took place in the winter of 208/9 CE.
+Chibi was called Puqi (蒲圻 (Púqí)) until 11 June 1998, when the State Council approved its renaming to "Chibi" since it was alleged as the site of the famous Battle of Chibi that took place in the winter of 208/9 CE.